↓

 Upper and lower levels

 The Dungeness is divided into two main areas.
-The first is a land mass mostly covered in both evergreen and deciduous trees on a bluff overlooking the Straits of Juan de Fuca.
+The first is a land mass mostly covered in both evergreen and deciduous trees on a bluff overlooking the Straits of Judsc_3505an de Fuca.
 On that land mass there are roads, trails, parking areas, and spots for camping and picnicking.
 Most of this upper area is open to dogs on leashes.
 It includes a lengthy trail overlooking the Washington coastline with views to the west to Port Angeles, the Olympic mountains in the background, and Vancouver Island and Victoria, B.C., to the north.

 The second area is mostly at sea level and includes a beach below the bluff and a spit, one of the longest in the world, that leads eastward to the New Dungeness Lighthouse, some five and one half miles away.
 This second area has a formal entrance and is manned by Dungeness Refuge volunteers.
 There is a small fee to enter the area.
 The path down to the spit is also restricted in that no dogs are allowed.